Stone Pillow

 Stone Pillow is a 1985 American made-for-television drama film directed by George Schaefer and written by Rose Leiman Goldemberg.
-It starred Lucille Ball, in an attempt to make a dramatic "breakout" from her years in comedy, portraying an older homeless woman with few resources and even fewer options.
+It stars Lucille Ball, in an attempt to make a dramatic "breakout" from her years in comedy, portraying an older homeless woman with few resources and even fewer options.

 Plot

 Carrie Lange has just begun her career in social work.
 She wants to make a difference but must first learn what life is really like for New York City's homeless.
 She meets an elderly woman named Florabelle, who makes it known she does not want company or help.
 Equipped with the precious cart that contains all of her belongings, Flora takes care of herself on the streets of Manhattan.
 Carrie wins Flora's trust after saving her cart.
 Flora takes her for a runaway, and Carrie plays along as Flora finds her the best food and warmest places the streets have to offer.
 Flora even divulges painful memories about her past life.
 They go to Grand Central Terminal for the night, but are separated after the police throw everyone out.

 Flora looks for Carrie at a shelter and is stunned to find her working there.
 She feels she has been betrayed.
 Against her will, Flora is shuttled off to a woman's shelter in Brooklyn, where she is treated poorly, and then must find her way back to Manhattan.
 Finding compassion difficult to come by even in those within her profession, Carrie decides she can make a difference one person at a time.
 Finally realizing she cannot go on living the way she does, Flora accepts Carrie's helping hand.
 Through Carrie's intervention, for the first time in years, Flora has a place to call home.